Roland System 100m

 173 Signal Gate and Multiple Jack

-There are four switches with an input and output and then inputs for normal or inverted gate signals that turn the associated switch on or off.
+There are four switches with an input and output and then inputs for normal or inverted gate signals that flick the associated switch on or off.
+These can be used as crude VCAs but they can also be used for voltage controlled mixing of audio or control signals.

 The multiple jacks allow audio and/or control signals to be combined and/or multiplied.